|

 aboard fishing boats in the Bering Sea during the Alaskan king crab

 and Opilio crab fishing seasons.
-The
+The Aleutian Islands port of Dutch

-Aleutian Islands port of Dutch Harbor (located in Unalaska, Alaska) is
+Harbor (located in Unalaska, Alaska) is the base of operations for the

-Deadliest Catch because the crew of these boats are
+fishing fleet.
+The show is named Deadliest Catch because the crew of

-at a high risk of injury or death.)
+these boats are at a high risk of injury or death.)

-- Dvice (Sponsored
+- Dvice

-website features articles about potential future devices or applicatoins which may be used in every day life---some day.
+articles about potential future devices or applicatoins

-Also features news updates and stories covering technology.)
+which may be used in every day life---some day.
+Also features news updates and stories

-- Unusual Hotels of the
+- Unusual Hotels of

-World (After years of vacation
+the World (After

-encourages you to find unique places to stay based on location,
+site encourages you to find unique places to stay based on location,

 budget, theme, or the elusive "wow!" factor.
 With categories